henrygrunberg/Food-Delivery-Fujitsu/README.md

 ## Tests

+The project includes:
-The project includes unit tests (using JUnit and Mockito) to verify the business logic in services and integration tests (using Spring Boot Test) to ensure that API endpoints work correctly with the database.
+- Unit tests (using JUnit and Mockito) to verify business logic in service layer
+- Integration tests (using Spring Boot Test) to ensure that API endpoints work correctly with the database.

-The tests cover fee calculations, weather data processing, and API responses with a coverage of more than 90%.

-All tests can be run using `./gradlew test`.
+Test coverage is 100% for all business logic and API endpoints, excluding the cron job that fetches real weather data.
+Everything related to the cron job is excluded from coverage, as it depends on an external API.

+To run the tests in the correct order (enusring no data interference between integration test classes), run the following test suite class:

+`/src/test/java/com/fooddelivery/fooddeliveryfujitsu/RunTests.java`

+This class starts all of the tests and ensures the correct execution order of the tests.